 End on time.
-The discussions are uncomfortable for some even when they are being helped.
+The discussions can be uncomfortable for some.
 If you exceed time, they may not continue with the group.
 Cut off the discussion if you have to.
 It is always best to quit on time and send couples away wanting more.
 That doesn't mean you can't have social time or a dessert afterwards.
 Then couples that need to leave, perhaps to meet a babysitter, can do so.
 Others can stay longer.
 As friendships develop, they are likely to stay later.

 Emphasize the need to "Make a Date" just before the session ends.
-This is when couples apply the principles to their own marriage situations and improve their communication on a date during the week.
-You can reinforce those who kept their date by asking for a show of hands at the beginning of the next session.
-A few short testimonies about the date are appropriate.
+This is when couples apply the principles to their own marriage.
+You can reinforce the benefits of these dates by allowing a few couples to share testimonies about their date during the following session.